mislavjc/planino/README.md

 # Planino Application Documentation

+## About

+Planino Application is designed to help startups and SMEs create business plans and calculate breakeven points.
+The platform provides an accessible, user-friendly interface for visualizing financial data, importing Excel data, and generating business plans.
+Key features include detailed cost analysis, profit forecasting, AI-assisted projections, and scenario management.
+Target users include SMEs, students, consultants, and financial institutions.
+The application is available through a web app with a freemium model, offering advanced functionalities via subscription.
+Key milestones include app launch in January 2025, with ongoing marketing and partnerships to support growth and user adoption.

 ## Application Structure

 The project is organized as a "monorepo," a modern approach that allows centralized management of multiple projects within a single repository.
 This format simplifies development, maintenance, and scaling of applications.